ANTIBIOTIC STEWARDSHIP – Medically Reviewed:

 Medical Disclaimer: This article is for informational purposes only and does not constitute medical advice.
 Amoxicillin is an antibiotic that treats bacterial infections only – it is ineffective against viral illnesses (colds, flu, COVID).
 Misuse contributes to antibiotic resistance, a global health threat.
 Never start, stop, or share antibiotics without consulting a qualified healthcare provider.
 Complete the full prescribed course even if symptoms improve.

-Editorial Standards: Content is medically reviewed by Dr. James Wilson, MD, a board-certified infectious disease specialist and antibiotic stewardship advocate.
-Last medically reviewed and updated on March 22, 2026.
-We follow CDC and WHO guidelines for antibiotic prescribing.
+Editorial Standards: Content is medically reviewed by James Wilson, MD, a board-certified Infectious Disease.
+Last medically reviewed and updated on May 12, 2026.
+We regularly update this page to reflect the latest FDA guidelines and clinical research.

 Emergency Notice: If you experience signs of severe allergic reaction (difficulty breathing, facial swelling, hives) after taking amoxicillin, call 911 immediately.
 This is a medical emergency.